oracle/oracle-database-operator/docs/sidb/README.md

 ### Patch Primary and Standby databases in Data Guard configuration

-Databases (both primary and standby) running in you cluster and managed by the Oracle Database operator can be patched or rolled back between release updates of the same major release.
-While patching databases configured with the dataguard broker you need to first patch the Primary database followed by seconday/standby databases in any order.
+Databases (both primary and standby) running in you cluster and managed by the Oracle Database operator can be patched between release updates of the same major release.

 To patch an existing database, edit and apply the **[config/samples/sidb/singleinstancedatabase_patch.yaml](../../config/samples/sidb/singleinstancedatabase_patch.yaml)** file of the database resource/object either by specifying a new release update for image attributes, or by running the following command: